Unispace365/ds_cinder/doc/basics/Style Guide.md

 some_error_type aFunctionThatHasInfo(const int);
 ```

-I prefer aligning the spaces on everything:
+You can align the spaces on everything:
 ```cpp
 void				aFunctionThatIsBoring(void);
 int					aFunctionThatLooksLikeItMightDoSomething(const int);